lachlan-ibm/ibmvia_autoconf/docs/appliance.rst

 Date / Time settings
 ====================
-The date and time settings can be adjusted on a Verify Access appliance or synchronized to a external NTP server.
+The date and time settings can be adjusted on a Verify Identity Access appliance or synchronized to a external NTP server.
 Admins are also able to set the time zone of the appliance using canonical name.

 To set the Date/Time configuration using either a NTP server or manually setting the date via a formatted string.
-A complete list of the available configuration properties can be found `here <https://ibm-security.github.io/pyisva>`_.
+A complete list of the available configuration properties can be found `here <https://lachlan-ibm.github.io/pyivia>`_.
 An example configuration is:

-.. autoclass::  src.verify_access_autoconf.appliance.Appliance_Configurator.Date_Time
+.. autoclass::  src.ibmvia_autoconf.appliance.Appliance_Configurator.Date_Time
    :members: